hillgate/resources.hillgateconnect.com/src/content/guides/sourcing-external-talent-for-a-project.md

 ##	A specific need or a lack of bandwidth

 A specific needs means that there is a critical requirement for your 	project and you don’t have the right skills or experience on the team.
-You 	may also have a lack of bandwidth, ie you have more work than you can 	reasonably do.
-In this case you’re likely looking for a smart person who 	can help you get more done.
+You 	may also have a lack of bandwidth, i.e. you have more work than you can reasonably do; in this case you’re likely looking for a smart person who 	can help you get more done.

 ##	Write your project brief

 Be clear about the specific workstreams, expectations and deliverables	that you need for this project to be a success.
 The time you spend getting 	this right will be repaid later via better staffing and fewer problems.

 ##	Identify the workstreams